FG-SirVY/HuffmanEncoding/README.md

 # Usage
-Run the compiled executable (build/Release), the prompts presented should be clear.
+Run the compiled executable, the prompts presented should be clear.